Something that the Christian faith has in common with mainstream Western culture is an opposition to racism.

 Having said a little about the types of racism that exist, it is worth saying a few words too about what racism is not.

 To begin with, it should be obvious that it is not racist to refer to a person’s ethnic group.
-Yet people often clearly feel very uncomfortable doing this.
+Yet it is clear that people often feel very uncomfortable doing this.

 For example, I have witnessed the following sort of situation:

-A group of men, comprising several white men and one black man, are doing something.
+A group of men, consisting of several white men and one black man, are doing something.
 For some (good) reason, someone at a distance wants to refer to the black man.
-By far the easiest way to single him out is to refer to his race and say something like, “You see the black guy over there?”
+By far the easiest way to single him out is to refer to his ethnic group and say something like, ‘You see the black guy over there?’
 However, the person chooses instead to refer to what the man is wearing as a way to distinguish him from the other men in the group, even though this is a much more difficult way to point him out.

 If you think about it, this is actually quite a strange way to behave.
-Those who will not mention the fact that a person is black almost make it seem as if they think that being black is something to be ashamed of.
+Those who won’t mention the fact that a person is black almost make it seem as if they think that being black is something to be ashamed of.

 I am sure that the vast majority of those who avoid speaking about ethnicity don’t in fact think in this way.
 Instead, they are afraid that the people listening might think there is something inappropriate about referring to someone’s racial group.

-Regardless of the precise reasons for refusing to mention ethnicity, however, it is a shame that anyone feels there is something wrong with referring to people’s races in non-critical ways.
-This attitude doesn’t make sense.
+Regardless of the precise reasons for refusing to mention ethnicity, however, it is a shame that anyone feels there is something wrong with referring to people’s ethnic groups in non-critical ways.

-Second, it is not racist to find people of the opposite sex, who belong to certain races, less attractive than those of other races.
+Second, it is not racist to find people of the opposite sex, who belong to certain ethnic groups, less attractive than those of other ethnic groups.

 This is an area where Western society is really quite confused about what racism really is.
-It is clear that modern Westerners tend to be very uncomfortable saying that they find people of one race more attractive than people of another.
+It is clear that modern Westerners often tend to be very uncomfortable about even thinking that they find people of one ethnic group more attractive than people of another.
+But there is nothing wrong with this.

 MIXED-RACE MARRIAGES